-But wait a second, Rock Candy Media is known as one of the best ad and creative agencies in Austin.
+But wait a second, Rock Candy Media is a digital advertising agency.
 Why the hell are we talking about traditional media?
 Well, besides it being the original platform for our illustrious industry, we give props where props are due.
 But not to worry, the realm of digital media buying is where the scandal lives.

 Swastika Printed Sports Leggings?

 Despite digital media being praised as the holy land for advertisers, in which they have total control over the environment their content is placed in and the audiences it reaches, there have been several major blunders, the results of which far exceeded the traditional media mishaps previously discussed.